 Unfortunately the hospital does not offer banking facilities.
 A

 Building at Bristol Royal Infirmary.
-External cash point machines
+Natwest manage this cash

-are also available close to our hospital sites.
-Please ask staff
+close to our hospital sites.
+Please ask staff for further

 Public toilets are available at each hospital site.
 Our staff will be happy

 Baby changing and feeding